-I’m not going to lie, I was originally going to name this article ‘How To Tolerate One Another During Pregnancy’, but my ‘better’ half told me to reign in the ‘cow-bag’ hormone!
-And to be fair he’s absolutely right, the truth is during pregnancy you (plural-boys and girls) just gotta bite down, bare it and find as many ways to be supportive as well as (in the nicest sense of the word) be as tolerant of one another as possible.
+I’m not going to lie.
+I was originally going to name this article: ‘How To Tolerate One Another During Pregnancy’.
+But my ‘better’ half told me to rein in the ‘cow-bag’ hormone!
+And to be fair he’s absolutely right!
+The truth is during pregnancy you’ve (boys and girls) got to just bite down.
+Bare it.
+And find as many ways to be supportive as well as tolerant of one another, as possible.

 First Time Partners

 Hang in there!
 We know you’re learning as you go too.
 But if you’re supporting a first time mum her whole world is currently running at a rate of 12 million WTF’s a minute!
 Your inability to understand or be there exactly when and as she needs only adding to the shear fear and frustration.
 I mean at the end of the day you’re gonna get to be the hero holding the baby and she’s gonna get ripped a new one!
 For the next 9 months you’re just gonna have to take one (and the rest) for the team.
 Look at it as ‘paying forward’.

 You guys know the score.
 But in my experience and from talking to my mum mob; most of you have lost that element of fear.
 And despite having a new found respect for our strength and ability to cope, watching us survive has left you with a ‘she’s got this’ attitude.
 We totes have, but don’t underestimate how much we need you and could do with you upping your game.
 Believe me it’s literally only the hormones that leave us all teary eyed at the thought of how much we’d miss you if we killed you, that stop us from actually doing it!